abiolaogu/tdb-fork/docs/videos/scripts/06-promptql-intro.md

 ---

-### [0:45 - 2:30] WHAT IS PROMPTQL
+### [0:45 - 2:30] WHAT IS PROMPLQL

 **[SCREEN: PromptQL architecture diagram]**

 **NARRATOR:**
-"PromptQL is TDB+'s AI-powered query language.
+"PromptQL is LumaDB's AI-powered query language.
 But it's not just a SQL translator.
 It's a complete reasoning engine."

 **[SCREEN: Diagram showing components: Parser → Planner → Reasoner → Executor]**